 The normal age for children to receive Confession and first Communion is around age 7 (second grade).

 If parents enroll their children for sacraments at a later age than what is usual, the two-year policy still applies.
 The child may have to join ‘make-up’ classes appropriate to their present age.
-Once the child has attended classes for at least a year they will receive their sacraments during Easter.

 After first Confession and Communion, children (and adults) are required to confess their serious sins and receive Communion once every year.
 Communion should be received between the first Sunday of Lent through Trinity Sunday.